Last week we talked about how (and why) to get your little one into cloth diapers. Now we’re going to talk about how to get them out.

 Initially, your child will have no idea what is going on.
 This is totally normal.
 Just keep it light, fun, and don’t force it if they seem unhappy or uncomfortable.
-Sit there with them for five minutes or so each time, eventually the odds will swing in your favor and they will do some business.
+Sit there with them for five minutes or so each time, eventually, the odds will swing in your favor and they will do some business.
 When they do, you party!
 Celebrate as though they just won the lottery and paid off your mortgage in full.
-Do this every single time, and eventually they will connect the dots between their actions and your response.
-This is operant conditioning at it’s finest (and cutest!)
+Do this every single time, and eventually, they will connect the dots between their actions and your response.
+This is operant conditioning at its finest (and cutest!)

 Continue using diapers during the rest of the day, but continue the regularly scheduled potty breaks.
-Consider introducing infant sign language so that your child can communicate to you if they need to go.
+Consider introducing infant sign language so that your child can communicate with you if they need to go.

 The time of their life

-The timing of next step really varies according to the child, but at some point they will become aware that they are going to the bathroom as it’s happening, and be able to communicate that to you.
+The timing of the next step really varies according to the child, but at some point, they will become aware that they are going to the bathroom as it’s happening, and be able to communicate that to you.
 As in, signing or saying pee/potty as they are peeing their pants.
 Great!
 Shortly thereafter they will be able to tell you before it’s happening.
 This is when the magic begins.
 And the fun sprints to the bathroom eighteen times a day.
 Get ready!

 Remember to progress at your child’s pace, and when you feel they have a pretty good success rate of predicting and alerting you to their need to go, take a special day trip to let them pick our underwear, and make the switch from diapers completely.
-Make sure that when you take this step you are sure, because it can be confusing for a child to go back and forth between diapers and underwear.
+Make sure that when you take this step you are sure because it can be confusing for a child to go back and forth between diapers and underwear.